 - Accuracy – Rational built its machine learning application in-house based on best-of-breed tools, and as a result, understands which metrics are most useful to display in its visual, intuitive dashboard.
 Tracking accuracy and performance has never been easier, with the platform providing calculations for the user on the per-document impact of the current model state, such as the expected rate of false positives rendered, or average prediction accuracy per confidence level category.
 A continuous learning implementation ensures this information is always up-to-date and gives review managers all the information they need to decide how to use the model and when.

 As exciting as this technology is, it represents another tool in a legal professional’s eDiscovery toolbox, albeit a powerful one.
-Rational Review is fully equipped with email threading, concept analysis, clustering, near duplicate analysis, and all other analytic tools that complement machine learning in eDiscovery review.
+Rational Review is fully equipped with email threading, near duplicate analysis, and all other analytic tools that complement machine learning in eDiscovery review.
 Perhaps RR’s greatest differentiator is a simple, approachable design that is focused on helping lawyers do their work, where analytics and machine learning are integrated intuitively and do not require the assistance of expert data scientists.
 We look forward to giving you a closer look soon.